SongmingFan123/EditorAI/README.md

 ## Known Bugs and Issues ##

 - Main Page: Reloading the main page multiple times occasionally redirects users to the login page.
+The page also relo

 - Text Editor Page: Certain functionalities on the text editor page are experiencing unclear interactions and may behave inconsistently.
 This is specifically for 4 options that are first displayed when redirected to text editor page.